-First of all, what is the Google “Search Quality Evaluator Guidelines” and why is it so important to web design, SEO, and marketing in general?
+First of all, what is the Google “Search Quality Evaluator Guidelines” or (GSQEG for short) and why is it so important to web design, SEO, and marketing in general?

-One little known fact about Google is that they employ an army of over 10,000 Search Quality Evaluators that manually check the quality of Google’s organic search engine results.
+One little known fact about Google is that they employ an army of over 10,000 Search Quality Evaluators (or sometimes called Search Quality Raters) that manually check the quality of Google’s organic search engine results.

 These independent contractors are not highly trained engineers – in most cases, they are ordinary people and consumers – just like you and me.

 In order to train these search quality evaluators, Google provides (and updates) a detailed handbook that explains in simple terms what it’s looking on a website and web page in order to determine the quality of results.